wombats-writing-code/crosslinks-js/README.md

 ## Code organization

-The Crosslinks application is front-end only, which means you'll need to set up your own server-side solution for managing permissions.
+Crosslinks is a Single Page App (SPA) that uses the [AngularJs *v1*](https://angularjs.org/) framework and is organized into modules using the CommonJs module specification.
+The Crosslinks application is front-end only, which means you'll need to set up your own server-side solution if you want to edit and put "real" authentication on it.

 For example, at MIT, Crosslinks is world-readable - anyone in the world can read and access content.
 But, only MIT-authenticated users can edit.
 We do this by setting up an http version and an https version.
 The front-end shows the editing pages only when there is an MIT username present on the client.
-We then really secure this by having our API accept only requests with valid MIT kerberoses.
+We then really secure this by having our API accept only requests with valid MIT logins.

 All app stuff is found in `app/`.

 From here on, we assume you're in the `app/` directory.
 Most likely you're interested in the actual Javascript logic, found in `modules/`.
 The entry file to the module loader is `index.js` and contains all routes (aka "pages") and their loading logic.

 Modules are pretty much as described; there exists one folder for each route, and there's a `modules/common/` folder that houses all the common stuff shared throughout the app.
 For example, that visualization that is currently on the main page? -- that code resides in `modules/common/components/visualization`.

-Whenever you make a change, the gulp setup will automatically remake all the files and put them into `dist/`.
-Those are the files that get served.

 ## Data Modeling